Web of Things

 The Web of Things is currently undergoing standardization at the W3C, where Mozilla is a member of the Web of Things Interest Group.
 Mozilla’s proposal is described by the Web Thing API specification.

-Mozilla WebThings is Mozilla’s open source implementation of the Web of Things, including the WebThings Gateway and the WebThings framework.
+WebThings is Mozilla’s open source implementation of the Web of Things, including the WebThings Gateway and the WebThings Framework.

 WebThings Gateway is a software distribution for smart home gateways which allows users to directly monitor and control their smart home over the web, without a middleman.